sfanous/IPTVProxy/README.rst

     * Setting this value to true reduces the delay in the HLS stream.
 This is done by skipping all but the last 2-3 segment files on a new channel request
     * Setting this value fo false maintains the delay provider_channel_name_map
-    * Providers supported are beast, crystalclear, smoothstreams, and vaderstreams
+    * Providers supported are beast, coolasice, crystalclear, inferno, smoothstreams, and vaderstreams
     * Accepted value is a JSON object
     * Setting this value to a non empty JSON object will result in IPTVProxy mapping of the providers channel names use_provider_icons
-    * Providers supported are beast, crystalclear, smoothstreams, and vaderstreams
+    * Providers supported are beast, coolasice, crystalclear, inferno, smoothstreams, and vaderstreams
     * Accepted values are true or false
     * The default value is true
     * Setting this value to true will result in IPTVProxy directing clients to download the original channel icons provided by the provider